Dealing with Prices in an Access Database

 Storing the rate for each type of call is a good idea.
 On the other hand you have to think of these figures as the ‘Fee of the day’ or the current fee and nothing else!

 In the table where you store the data describing all calls you also need a CallRate field.
-When you record a call the current rate is copied from the CallTypeRate field from the CallTypes table into the CallRate field from the Calls table.
+When you record a call, the current rate is copied from the CallTypeRate field in the CallTypes table into the CallRate field from the Calls table.
 Below you can see the result.
 The new field CallRate is highlighted.

 How to copy the current rate in the Calls rate?